Alain Badiou: The event and the subject

-Badiou's ultimate ethical maxim is therefore one of: 'decide upon the undecidable'.
+Badiou's ultimate ethical maxim is therefore one of: "decide upon the undecidable".
 It is to name the indiscernible, the generic set, and thus name the event that re-casts ontology in a new light.
-He identifies four domains in which a subject (who, it is important to note, becomes a subject through this process) can potentially witness an event: love, science, politics and art.
+He identifies four domains in which a subject (who becomes a subject through this process) can potentially witness an event: love, science, politics and art.
 By enacting fidelity to the event within these four domains one performs a 'generic procedure', which in its undecidability is necessarily experimental, and one potentially recasts the situation in which being takes place.
 Through this maintenance of fidelity, truth has the potentiality to emerge.

 In line with his concept of the event, Badiou maintains, politics is not about politicians, but activism based on the present situation and the evental [sic] (his translators' neologism) rupture.
 So too does love have this characteristic of becoming anew.
 Even in science the guesswork that marks the event is prominent.
 He vigorously rejects the tag of 'decisionist' (the idea that once something is decided it 'becomes true'), but rather argues that the recasting of a truth comes prior to its veracity or verifiability.
 As he says of Galileo (p.
 401):

 When Galileo announced the principle of inertia, he was still separated from the truth of the new physics by all the chance encounters that are named in subjects such as Descartes or Newton.
 How could he, with the names he fabricated and displaced (because they were at hand – 'movement', 'equal proportion', etc.), have supposed the veracity of his principle for the situation to-come that was the establishment of modern science; that is, the supplementation of his situation with the indiscernible and unfinishable part that one has to name 'rational physics'?

 While Badiou is keen to reject an equivalence between politics and philosophy, he correlates nonetheless his political activism and skepticism toward the parliamentary-democratic process with his philosophy, based around singular, situated truths, and potential revolutions.